umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 ### Registering migrators

-Migrators will run if you've registered them to, hence you can enable only the ones needed for your solution.
+Migrators will run if you have registered them, so you can enable only the ones needed for your solution.

 You can do this via a composer, as in the following example.
 Here we register two of the migrators shipped with Umbraco Deploy: